kamesstory/kamesstory.github.io/stream/thoughts.md

+- forever clothing

+  - What even is the concept of timeless fashion?
+This was a trend in the past, where people wanted to focus only on high-quality basics and timeless pieces, and for a while I thought that for me it could be the end of fashion.
+I've only since realized that this is missing an absolutely critical aspect — self-expression, which I'm sure is obvious to actual fashion enthusiasts.
+To me, to be timeless is not to stick just with whatever has withstood the test of time, but also to find some core kernel of yourself that you can express through clothing.
+If you find that kernel and can match it with dress, then it's also timeless, _for you_.
+Here's some qualities that "forever clothes" should have in my eyes:

+  1. Accent good physical qualities, and hide bad ones.
+  2. Avoid being trendy for the sake of trendiness.
+  3. Capture who you are (crucially, core parts of personality that aren't just phases of life)

+  - The best clothes, in my eyes, must excel in at least 2 of the above principles and do decently in the remaining condition.
+My goal is to find more of these pieces and build more trendy items on top of that collection.

 - china

   - The last time I went to China before this past trip was 2016, about 8 years ago.
 At that point, I was still young, so I never picked up on the subtleties and interesting dynamics of Chinese society.
 The most striking one I observed this past trip was that China is a lesson in contrast.
 China is not a tokenizable experience, nor is it a homogenous one.
 Things that should be in opposition do in fact exist hand in hand, which makes for a complex and interesting society.
 Here are some anecdotes: